briatte/riksdag/README.md

 A scraper for Swedish private bills that builds their [cosponsorship network](http://jhfowler.ucsd.edu/cosponsorship.htm).
-Get the legislation network in R by running `demo.r` a few times, until you get enough data scraped.
+Get the legislation network by running `riksdag.r` in R until you get enough data and sponsors scraped.
 More data are available through the Riksdag's [open data](http://data.riksdagen.se/) portal.

-See the [interactive demo][demo] (in Safari if you want transparency):
+See the [interactive demo][demo] (in a browser that uses Canvas instead of WebGL if you want transparency as below):

 [![](demo.png)][demo]